Saarangagarwal/AmazonClone-AmaStore/README.md

 Checkout the project at: https://ama-store1.web.app/

-Note: Please don't use your real card details, else you will be really charged for your imaginary purchase.
+Note: Please don't use your real card details, else you will be charged for your imaginary purchase.